AdobeDocs/analytics-platform.en/help/data-ingestion/model-based.md

 - Campaign orchestration for Journey Optimizer.
 - Data mirror for Customer Journey Analytics.

 You should not consider model-based data, datasets, and schemas for any other use case.

+See [Model-based schemas](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/model-based) in the Experience Platform documentation for more detailed information.

 >[!NOTE]
 >
->This quick start guide is a simplified guide on how to ingest ad hoc data using into Adobe Experience Platform and use it in Customer Journey Analytics.
+>This quick start guide is a simplified guide on how to ingest model-based data using into Adobe Experience Platform and use it in Customer Journey Analytics.
 It is highly recommended to study the additional information when referred to.

 ## Set up a schema and dataset